afzaal0007/ansible-playbook-4-Jenkins-Git-Docker/README.md

 ## ansible-playbook-4-Jenkins-Git-Docker

-# what this Playbook do
+# Ansible Playbook: CI/CD Pipeline Setup
 Ansible playbook that automates the setup of a complete CI/CD pipeline environment for a development project.
 This solution covers the installation of Jenkins, Docker, Git, and the configuration of GitHub integration for automating the build and deployment of applications, particularly focusing on a Java Spring Boot application.

 # Problem Scenario: